kgand/shellhacks25/README.md

 # Messenger AI Assistant

 A professional screen capture and AI processing system for Messenger Web conversations.
-This system captures audio and video from Messenger Web using Python screen detection, processes it through a FastAPI backend, and uses AI agents for conversation analysis, summarization, and memory storage.
+This system captures audio and video from Messenger Web using Python screen detection, processes it through a FastAPI backend, and uses Ollama AI models for real-time conversation analysis and summarization.

 ## 🚀 Quick Start

 ### Prerequisites
 - Python 3.8+
 - Windows 10/11 or macOS 10.15+
+- Ollama installed and running
 - Audio drivers (for audio capture)

 ### Installation